AlexZeDim/cmnw-next/README.md

 ## Contribution

-We will be glad to receive any amount of contribution or feedback if yoy are experienced in the relative field.
+We will be glad to receive any amount of contribution or feedback if > are experienced in the relative field.
 Code reviewing, component design ideas, issues & pull requests opened.

 ## Deploy